NAMI HelpLine

-• Talk to your pediatrician.
 Many pediatric practices have behavioral practitioners that work within their group or have clinicians they typically refer to.
-It is typically easier to get an appointment with a mental health specialist if another health care professional refers you, such as your pediatrician.
+It can be easier to get an appointment with a mental health specialist if another health care professional refers you, such as your pediatrician.

-• Call local behavioral health hospitals or community mental health centers in your area to see if they have any openings and get on their waiting lists if they have them.
+Local centers in your area can help you check whether they have any openings or get on their waiting lists if they have them.

-• Talk to a friend or relative with similar experience.
-Sometimes, if a friend or family member has their child under professional care, they might have suggestions about how to get an appointment in the clinic they use.
+Sometimes, if a friend or family member has their child under professional care, they might have suggestions about how to get an appointment with their mental health center.

 In the absence of a national health care system, the mental health system is incredibly complex and confusing, even for doctors.
 It looks different in each state and often in communities within the same state.
 It’s important not to get discouraged — here are some tips to help you get started.